 - You must bring hard-copy printouts of all documents, photos, ultrasounds, etc. No digital media will be accepted.
-We are not able to access the Internet to view evidence and documents associated with your application, and you are prohibited from bringing computers, tablets, or smart phones to the interview.
+We are not able to access the internet on your behalf to view evidence and documents associated with your application, and you are prohibited from bringing computers, tablets, or smart phones to the interview.

 - In some instances, it may not be possible for the adjudicating officer to conclusively determine from the available evidence that the child is the biological offspring of a U.S. citizen.
-In these cases, the Consular Officer may recommend DNA testing to establish parentage.
-The test will consist of saliva samples from the child and the parents (taken under supervision at the U.S. Embassy in Juba) and the subsequent testing of the samples in an approved laboratory located in the United States.
+In these cases, the Consular Officer may recommend DNA evidence to establish parentage.
+The test will consist of saliva samples from the child and the parents (taken under supervision) and the subsequent testing of the samples in an approved laboratory located in the United States.

 Information for Applications Where U.S. Citizen Parent Is Not Present for Interview

-We highly recommend that the parent who is transmitting U.S. citizenship to the child attend the initial CRBA interview.
-If the U.S. citizen parent is unable to attend, however, then he or she must:
+We highly recommend that the parent who is transmitting U.S. citizenship to the child attend that CRBA interview.
+If the U.S. citizen parent is unable to attend the CRBA interview, however, then he or she must:

-- Complete Form DS-2029: Application for Consular Report of Birth Abroad, sign it in front of a notary public, and send the original to the parent who will attend the interview;
+- Complete Form DS-2029: Application for Consular Report of Birth Abroad (PDF 353 KB), sign it in front of a notary public, and send the original to the parent who will attend the interview;

-The parent attending the interview must then bring the original signed and notarized DS-2029, DS-3053, and, if applicable, DS-5507 to the interview, along with the documents and evidence outlined above in Steps Three, Four, and Five above.
+The parent attending the interview must then bring the original signed and notarized DS-2029, DS-3053, and, if applicable, DS-5507 to the interview, along with the documents and evidence outlined above in Steps Three, Four and Five.
 Photocopies or scanned or faxed copies of the forms will not be accepted.